Armadillo (2010 film): Synopsis

 At dawn, civilians are seen fleeing the area.
 The patrol comes under fire and a soldier is hit.
 In the ensuing chaos the Taliban position is discovered to be directly in front of the patrol in a ditch only three metres away.
 A hand grenade is tossed into the ditch followed by the order to 'neutralize them' and subsequent sporadic gunfire is heard.
 Five Taliban are killed and there are graphic scenes of their bodies being pulled from the ditch and stripped of their weapons.
 It shows that the Taliban fighters were armed with a single RPG-7 rocket propelled grenade, two PK machine guns and one AKM.
 There is a subsequent air strike.

 Back at base the patrol members congratulate each other on the morning's work and there is a debriefing with accounts of at least one Taliban fighter supposedly found alive but severely wounded in the ditch.
-There are further insinuations that any movement within the ditch would have represented a possible threat and that it was thus deemed necessary to spray the enemy fighters with another volley of bullets just to be sure.
+There are further insinuations that any movement within the ditch would have represented a possible threat and that it was thus deemed necessary to spray the enemy fighters with another volley of bullets to make sure they are not a threat.

 Subsequently, it transpires that a soldier has called home discussing the episode with his parents and has given them the impression that wounded Taliban had been liquidated and that the soldiers had laughed about it at the debriefing.
 The parents contacted the Danish Command about it and the ranking officer addresses his men about the issues that raises.
 A discussion amongst the men ensues.